chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 # JSON Object Definitions for Databasing

 All the sounds and patterns in RHRE are defined in a `data.json` file in each game's folder.<br>
-If you're looking for the specifics of modding metadata, [see this article](Modding-metadata.md) instead.
+If you're looking for the specifics of modding metadata introduced in v3.17.0, [see this article](Modding-metadata.md) instead.

 ## RSDE
 [![RSDE Logo](rsde128.png)](https://github.com/chrislo27/RSDE)